 Erythromelalgia is a functional peripheral arterial disease.
 Usually, the cause of erythromelalgia is unknown.
 In such cases, the disorder tends to start when people are in their 20s or older.
 A rare hereditary form of erythromelalgia starts at birth or during childhood.

-Less commonly, the disorder is related to the use of some drugs, such as nifedipine (an antihypertensive) or bromocriptine (a drug used to treat Parkinson disease).
+Less commonly, the disorder is related to the use of some drugs, such as nifedipine (a drug used to treat high blood pressure) or bromocriptine (a drug used to treat Parkinson disease and other disorders).

 Erythromelalgia also occurs in people who have